iotaledger/dpp-demonstrator/README.md

 * The IOTA Identity integration is planned but not yet implemented.

 * The Audit Trails smart-contract is intentionally simplified for demonstration purposes.

-Ensure you use the correct CLI version (v0.12.0-rc) to avoid compatibility issues.